-Micah Hayes is currently the Senior Lecturer in Music Industry Studies at the University of Texas at Arlington.
+Micah Hayes is currently the Area Head and Senior Lecturer in Music Industry Studies at the University of Texas at Arlington.
 He is a recording engineer and composer who resides in Fort Worth, and began his musical career as a guitarist and composer in his native Southern California.
-He began recording music as a student at California State University, Chico where he completed a BA in recording arts.
+He began recording and composing music as a student at California State University, Chico where he completed a BA in Music with an emphasis in Recording Arts.
 After college he continued his audio career with the New World Symphony in Miami Beach, Florida where he was the Recording Engineer Fellow from 2000-2002.
-After receiving a Masters degree in music composition from the University of Oregon, Micah moved to New York where he worked as a freelance composer and audio engineer for a couple of years before moving to Texas.
+After receiving a Masters degree in music composition from the University of Oregon, Micah moved to New York where he worked as a freelance composer, audio engineer, and educator for a couple of years before moving to Texas.
 He also engineered music at the Banff Centre for the Arts in 2001 and the Aspen Music Festival where he was a Senior Recording Engineer from 2003-2005.